Rocket Garage Door Services

 Motor Problems: When the Heart of the Opener Wears Out

 The electric motor is the most expensive component in your garage door opener.
 When it fails, the repair cost determines whether fixing or replacing the unit is the better call.
-Motor replacement typically costs $200 to $400 for parts and labor, while a new opener installed runs $300 to $900.
-At the higher end of motor repair costs, replacement starts to make financial sense.
+Motor replacement typically costs $200 to $400 for parts and labor, while a new belt-drive opener installed runs $700 to $2,200 depending on the tier.
+At the higher end of motor repair costs, especially on a 10-plus-year-old unit without WiFi connectivity, replacement starts to make financial sense.

 Motor failure has distinct symptoms.
 The unit makes no sound at all when you press the button (this can also indicate a board problem, so diagnosis is important).
 The motor runs briefly and then shuts off with a burning smell.
 The motor runs but produces noticeably less power than before, unable to lift the door smoothly.